kevintruong/til/C-Programming,-Part-2:-Text-Input-And-Output.md

 char buf[10];
 gets(buf); // Remember the array name means the first byte of the array
 ```
-`gets` is deprecated and will be removed in future versions of the C standard.
+`gets` is deprecated in C99 standard and has been removed from the latest C standard (C11).
 Programs should use `fgets` or `getline` instead.

 Where each have the following structure respectively:
 ```